OJB-Quantum/Maxwell-Boltzmann-Distribution/README.md

 # Maxwell-Boltzmann-Distribution
-Calculated distributions for thin film metal deposition in a vacuum chamber.
+Contains some high-resolution plots of a Maxwell-Boltzmann Distribution for metal deposition in a vacuum chamber.